BQEDeveloper/CoreApi-PHP-Sample/README.md

 ## Getting Started

   1. Clone the Core API-PHP-Sample project on your local environment.
   2. Go to Config.ini and insert the client_secret, client_id and redirect_uri of your app.
 Please note the redirect_uri should point to the index.php file of the project.

+  #### Note:
+  The responses during the OAuth process, including access_token, referesh_token, etc., are stored in the AuthResponse.ini file.
+As a    best practice, you should store it in a database.

   As an example, if you are running PHP on your localhost with port 1111, the redirect_uri will look like http://localhost:1111/CoreApi-PHP-Sample.
 Note: The redirect_uri of your app should exactly match with the redirect_uri in your config file.
   ### Example:

   | Registered Redirect URI| Redirect URI Parameter Passed To Authorize| Valid |